The lines of sight

 Tone

-Find the balance between trust and tension.
+Striking the right balance between trust and constructive tension.

 Time